PROGRAMS

 Our dedicated Learning Support Team works in partnership with students, their families and external support networks to empower and enable students to achieve to the very best of their ability.
 We know that placing the student at the centre of all we do, while working collaboratively with families, sees the best outcomes for the student; we think this partnership is what makes Learning Support so special.

-We provide a safe environment where students can develop the skills for self-advocacy as they navigate the challenges of school, where their voice can be heard, and where they can flourish.
+We provide a safe and inclusive environment where students can develop the skills for self-advocacy as they navigate the challenges of school, where their voice can be heard, and where they can flourish.

 The Learning Support Team aims to foster a growth mindset in all the students under their care.
-By building strong relationships, students feel well known and well cared for, and ready to transition to the next stage beyond school, confident in their abilities.
+By building strong relationships, students feel well known and well cared for, and ready to transition to the next stage beyond school.

 We aim to help students discover their own unique strengths and abilities in a safe and inclusive community.